 JUNE 2015 UPDATE: While we wait for park development funds, the Wedgwood Community Council (WCC) has undertaken improvements at the future park at the corner of NE 86th Street.
 To enhance the site and encourage people to use it, the Wedgwood Community Council has done periodic clean-up.
 On June 27, 2015, WCC volunteers set up a picnic space.
 This project was achieved with a Small Sparks grant from Seattle’s Department of Neighborhoods.

-APRIL 2016 UPDATE: Wedgwood Wedgwood Community Council volunteers continue to maintain the Picnic Place with periodic work parties and with monitoring for graffiti or illegal parking.
+APRIL 2016 UPDATE: Wedgwood Wedgwood Community Council volunteers continue to maintain the Picnic Place with periodic work parties for clean-up.
 Since the Picnic Place is owned by the City of Seattle Parks Department, the community council is working with them for future development of the site.
-Parks levy money will be used for creation of a “pocket park.”
+Parks levy money will be used for creation of a “pocket park” but Wedgwood will have to wait its turn; the Parks Department says “our turn” for the park development will come in the year 2019.